missjody/ReactPortfolio/README.md

 For future development I would like to get the database working, as well as add animation to the elements on the pages.

-## Updates

-* 4/5/20 4:10PM Resolved Heroku image linking issues by updating lines from .jpg to .JPG to match file naming.